General Mills, Inc. (GIS) CEO Jeff Harmening on Q4 2020 Results - Earnings Call Transcript

 Fiscal ‘20 was a year of significant challenge and change in the world around us, and I’m extremely proud of the way General Mills adapted and executed to meet the significant changes in demand in the fourth quarter and deliver outstanding performance.
 Importantly, we closed the year having achieved each of our fiscal 2020 priorities and we exceeded all the key financial targets we laid out a year ago.

 Looking forward to fiscal ‘21, we are not providing guidance for our headline financial measures due to the significant uncertainty in the balance of at-home versus away-from-home food demand.
-Even so, we’ve set three key priorities that will keep us focused on what we can control and allow us to deliver competitive performance in the short-term while continuing to advance our long-term strategic goals.
+Even so, we’ve set three key priorities that will keep us focused on what we can control and allow us to deliver competitive performance in the short term while continuing to advance our long-term strategic goals.

-First, we will compete effectively everywhere we play, we’ll also drive efficiency to fuel investment in our brands and in our capabilities, and third, we’ll reduce our leverage to increase our financial flexibility.
+First, we will compete effectively everywhere we play.
+We’ll also drive efficiency to fuel investment in our brands and in our capabilities; and third, we’ll reduce our leverage to increase our financial flexibility.
 There is no doubt that the COVID-19 pandemic has profoundly impacted our business over the last few months.
 We’ve seen an unprecedented increase in demand for food-at-home and a corresponding decrease in away-from-home food demand.

 Prior to COVID-19, at-home food represented approximately 85% of our net sales and away-from-home food represented the remaining 15%.
 In the fourth quarter of fiscal ‘20, elevated home food demand accelerated net sales growth, most notably in our North America Retail segment where a significant share of net sales comes from categories that were most impacted by at-home eating, including meals, baking, and cereal.

 The impact of elevated at-home demand was less pronounced in our Europe & Australia segment, reflecting its lower proportion of net sales in those categories.
 The Pet segment experienced increased demand early in the fourth quarter from stock-up purchasing, which partially unwound by the end of the quarter.
-Lower away-from-home food demand reduced growth for our Convenience Stores & Foodservice, and Asia & Latin America segments.
+Lower away-from-home food demand reduced growth for our Convenience Stores & Foodservice and Asia & Latin America segments.

-We have implemented employee safety measures, based on guidance from the CDC and WHO, across our supply chain facilities, including proper hygiene, social distancing, mask use, and temperature screenings.
+We have implemented employee safety measures, based on guidance from the CDC and WHO across our supply chain facilities, including proper hygiene, social distancing, mask use, and temperature screenings.
 As of today, all of our manufacturing facilities are open and continue to operate without significant disruption.
 The significant surge in demand has reinforced the importance of supply chain excellence, something that has been a hallmark of General Mills for decades.

 We’ve increased the agility of our supply chain, including partnering with customers to prioritize production of key products to reduce downtime and increase capacity.
 With the uptick in consumers eating at home, we’ve seen broad-based improvements in household penetration for our brands, and we’re encouraged by early indicators on repeat.
 We’ve seen many more consumers buy their food online in recent months.
-We modified our fourth quarter plans to increase engagement with consumers online, resulting in a significant acceleration in our ecommerce sales growth.
+We modified our fourth quarter plans to increase engagement with consumers online resulting in a significant acceleration in our ecommerce sales growth.

 Our ability to adapt to these changes allowed us to deliver outstanding performance in the fourth quarter as you can see on slide 7.
 This included 16% growth in organic net sales, 24% growth in constant currency adjusted operating profit, and 33% growth in constant currency adjusted diluted earnings per share.
 We strengthened our business in many ways in the fourth quarter, including increasing our agility, deepening our relationships with our customers, getting our brands in front of many new consumers, enhancing our competitive position in our categories, and investing meaningfully in our people, our brands, and our capabilities.
 These changes set us up to deliver continued strong results in the months and years to come.